-- 5. The objectives set for this consultation were: - To mark the significance of bringing the long standing court tradition of advertising via the 'walls of court' to an end; - To set out why 'online intimation' should be the permanent procedure; and - To enable respondents to provide their own views on whether to make the change to 'online intimation' permanent.
+- 5. The objectives set for this consultation were: - To mark the significance of bringing the long standing court tradition of advertising via the 'walls of court' to an end; - To set out why 'online intimation' should be the permanent procedure; and - To enable respondents to provide their own views on whether to make that change permanent.